 A quirk of analog delay effects is that as you crank up the feedback setting you eventually reach a point of infinite repeats where repeats get piled upon repeats and the signal gradually distorts and increases in volume before reaching a point of wild cacophony.
 This is known as self-oscillation and changing the delay time while the effect self-oscillates results in sci-fi pitch shifting effects - perfect for spaceship-esque noises.
 All delay effects will produce their own variation on self-oscillation, with each effect having its own sonic characteristics.
 While this is a feature of analog delay units there are plenty of digital delay effects that can also achieve self-oscillation.
 You can hear this effect in action in the outro to Radiohead’s Karma Police.

-While you may be doing all of your production with plugins instead of using a physical tape echo machine, it’s still important to know the difference between the different types of delay as many of the plugins you’re likely to be using will be based on either analogue or digital delays so it’s useful to know what to reach for when you want a particular kind of delay effect.
+Nowadays, you're unlikely to be using a hardware tape delay in your music, it’s still important to know the difference between the different types of delay as many of the plugins you’re likely to be using will be based on either analogue or digital delays so it’s useful to know what to reach for when you want a particular kind of delay effect.

 So what about practical uses for delay effects?
-Despite the relative simplicity of a delays, they’re one of the most versatile effects.
+Despite the relative simplicity of a delay, it's one of the most versatile effects.
 Here’s just a few ways delay can be used.

 This was a common use of delay back in the early days of rock n roll, especially on guitars and vocals.
 This effect is achieved by using a very low feedback setting to get only a single repeat and combining it with a very short delay time and a fairly high mix setting.

 Some delays have the ability to sync the delay to the tempo of your project which opens up potential for some cool rhythmic effects.
-Synching your delay time with your track can prevent the repeats from cluttering up the track.
-A popular technique often used by guitarists is to set the repeat time to a dotted eighth note and then play quaver notes.
+Synching your delay time with your track can prevent the repeats from cluttering up the track and keep everything feeling tight.
+A popular technique that's often used by guitarists is to set the repeat time to a dotted eighth note and then play quaver notes.
 This technique is commonly used by the Edge of U2 and can be heard in many of their tracks, such as the intro to Where the Streets Have No Name.

 Delay can also be used to create spaciousness and thicken out parts in the same way as reverb.
 However delay has the advantage of taking up less space in your mix than reverb does and can often be a good alternative if you’re finding that your mix is beginning to feel cluttered.
 To use delay in this way, set a short delay time, high feedback setting and a low mix volume.
 This helps the repeats to feel less distinguished and more like a reverb effects.
 This type of delay benefits from stereo spread to create a wider sense of space.